pinkpong111/Vector-Storm-Theory/README.md

 ---

+## 14. Governance Principles

-### Why Storm Elimination Is Not the Governance Objective
+### 14.1 Why Storm Elimination Is Not the Governance Objective

 The preceding sections may create an impression that storm is a failure state to be eliminated — that optimal governance would produce S_norm < 1.3 permanently.
 This is incorrect.
 Storm elimination is neither achievable nor desirable, and conflating "reduce storms" with "improve governance" is the most consequential design error VST identifies.